Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 View all jobs

-Research Software Engineer - Quantum Software
+Senior Software Engineer - Oxford

 Quantinuum are hiring a research software engineer to work on compilation of fault-tolerant quantum software for the next generation of quantum computers.

 Quantum software relies on quantum error correction to work.
-However, quantum software engineers don’t want to think about error correction: they want the compiler to do it for them.
-So we’re upgrading our TKET compiler to do this, and we’re looking for help.
+However, quantum software engineers don’t want to think about error correction: they want the compiler do it for them.
+So we’re upgrading our TKET compiler do this, and we’re looking for help.

-As part of our Cambridge-based compiler team, you will contribute to our quantum compilation toolchain, with a focus on implementing fault-tolerant protocols in the compiler.
-You’ll stay informed about the latest research on quantum error correction codes, fault-tolerant circuit design, and quantum compilation methods, as well as conducting original research of your own.
-You’ll work with scientists and engineers from all across Quantinuum to integrate all of our expertise into high-quality software for our team and our customers.
+As part of our Cambridge-based compiler team, you will contribute to our quantum compilation toolchain, with a focus on how implementing fault-tolerant protocols in the compiler.
+You’ll stay informed about the latest research on quantum error correction codes, fault‑tolerant circuit design, and quantum compilation methods, as well as conducting original research of your own.
+You’ll work with scientists and engineers from all across Quantinuum to integrate all of our expertise into high‑quality software for our team, and our customers.

 Need to have:

-• Comfortable with graduate-level mathematics.
+• Be comfortable with graduate‑level mathematics.

 Nice to have: